+Investment Implications

-Investment Implications Stock market differentiation is evolving from a "risk on, risk off" environment, where correlations among asset classes converge.
-Premium valuations are likely to accrue to dominant competitors, as investors recognize the intensity of today's sales battles, and reward the winners.
-Costco is just one example of a company that has been recognized for its success, and as a result, its shares sell at a consistent premium the S&P 500 price-to-earnings (P/E) multiple.
-The company's focus on providing a premium shopping experience for its cost-conscious members, while creating industry leading earnings growth and consistent dividend growth, has helped the company retain a premium P/Emultiple for the past two decades.
-At the same time, the shares have returned more than twice the market's total return over the past 10 years.
-Premium Valuations Premium valuations afforded to companies like Home Depot and CostCo, are not yet broadly applied to other leading companies.
-Our current universe of 200 Bulldog-like companies sells, on average, at a modest premium, 1.2x that of the S&P 500 P/E multiple.
+Stock market differentiation is evolving from a "risk on, risk off" environment where correlations among asset classes converge.
+As investors recognize the intensity of today's sales battles and reward the winners, premium valuations are likely accrue to dominant competitors.
+Costco is just one example of a company that has been recognized for its success, and as a result, its shares sell at a consistent premium to the S&P 500 price-to-earnings (P/E) multiple.
+The company's focus on providing a premium shopping expierence for its cost-conscious members, while creating industry leading earnings growth and consistent dividend growth, has helped the company retain a premium P/E multiple for the past two decades.
+At the same time, over the past 10 years the shares have returned more than twice the market's total return.

+Premium Valuations

+Premium valuations afforded to companies like Home Depot and Costco are not yet broadly applied to other leading companies.
+On average, our current universe of 200 Bulldog-like companies sells at a modest premium, 1.2x that of the S&P 500 P/E multiple.
 We believe these types of stocks can be afforded a much greater differential in the future.
 In the early 1970s, when fund managers hungered for the original Nifty Fifty stocks, which continued to grow earnings under wage and price controls, their average relative multiple reached 2.4x.
-The current group is a different mix of companies, in a different set of conditions, so it is unlikely that such a wide margin will be repeated, but there is ample room for improvement.
+The current group is a different mix of companies, in a different set of conditions.
+It is unlikely that such a wide margin will be repeated but there is ample room for improvement.

+Growth-Cyclicals

-Growth-Cyclicals Bulldogs are not limited to traditional growth sectors.
+Bulldogs are not limited to traditional growth sectors.
 A number of these competitive leaders are considered either cyclical or "growth-cyclical" companies and can also be found in traditional value sectors.
 Thus, it is rare that they would be awarded premium valuations on normalized earnings.
-However, they can achieve capitalization premiums within their respective sectors.
+They can, however achieve capitalization premiums within their respective sectors.
 These companies can be found among industrials like Federal Express or Rockwell Automation.

+Global Bulldogs

-Global Bulldogs While most of our Bulldog universe is domestic, an increasing number of candidates are surfacing from other developed economies and rapidly growing emerging markets.
+While most of our Bulldog universe is domestic, an increasing number of candidates are surfacing from other developed economies and rapidly growing emerging markets.
 The digital economy has enabled corporations in emerging economies to leap into global leadership positions.
-Alibaba Group, founded in 1999, has leveraged the Internet to transform commerce in China, and position itself as the dominant online marketplace and mobile payment provider via Alipay.
+Alibaba Group, founded in 1999, has leveraged the internet to transform commerce in China and position itself as the dominant online marketplace and mobile payment provider via Alipay.
 The company captures over 80% of online sales in China and is rapidly expanding into new markets across the region and beyond.
 Alibaba holds a prime position in the single largest consumer expansion of the century.

-Another example is Taiwan Semiconductor (TSMC) which has successfully fused their technological manufacturing edge with their global supply chain to become the largest foundry chip-maker in the world.
-Continuous and aggressive capital spending has cemented the company's competitive position, and its expansion of production capacity ensures TSMC can meet an increase in global demand for semiconductors.
+Another example is Taiwan Semiconductor (TSMC), which has successfully fused their technological manufacturing edge with their global supply chain to become the largest foundry chip-maker in the world.
+Continuous and aggressive capital spending has cemented the company's competitive position, and its expansion of production capacity ensures TSMC can meet increased global demand for semiconductors.